 - They are used to increase the internal pH of the stomach to counteract the activity of highly acidic digestive juices.

-The Bicarbonates provides blood the ability to resist changes in pH.
+The Bicarbonates provide blood with the ability to resist changes in pH.
 Any minute variations in the pH of blood can disrupt critical metabolic functions.
 Bicarbonates also contribute in resisting the impacts of acid rain in natural water and other acidic influences.
 The dramatic swing in pH of streams and rivers can be equally destructive.
-The ocean is also buffered with bicarbonates and capable of neutralizing the enormous amount of acidic waste.
+The ocean is also buffered with bicarbonates and capable of neutralising the enormous amount of acidic waste.

 There is much more bicarbonate compared to carbonic acid (approximate ratio 20:1) under the ideal condition in the human body.
 This is suitable for organisms that release metabolic waste.
-The higher concentration of bicarbonate at equilibrium is capable of neutralizing the significant amount of acidity.
+The higher concentration of bicarbonate at equilibrium is capable of neutralising the significant amount of acidity.
 However, bicarbonates become the limiting factor under stress.
-Pollution, diet, exercise, and age draws bicarbonates and restricts the body’s capacity to neutralize and eradicate acids.
+Pollution, diet, exercise, and age draw bicarbonates and restrict the body’s capacity to neutralise and eradicate acids.

 Bicarbonate is used to increase the internal pH of the stomach to counteract the activity of highly acidic digestive juices.
 It is used as a leavening agent in baking.
 Ammonium bicarbonate is used in digestive biscuit manufacture.

 2. What happens when you mix baking soda and lemon juice?

 When baking soda is mixed with lemon juice, bubbles are formed.
 These bubbles are formed due to the evolution of carbon dioxide gas.

 3. What is the difference between carbonate and bicarbonate?